Suspense Account Meaning

 Sometimes, we don’t have all the necessary information for a particular transaction but we need to record every transaction in order to keep our ledger books up to date and this is where suspense account comes handy as we are not sure where to record general ledger entries.

 - As the name suggests, all the transactions recorded in this account are “suspense” for the accountant and hence we need to gather more information about the nature of these transactions so as to move them in their correct accounts.

-- It is very important to understand that all the transactions are temporarily recorded in this account and although there is no standard amount of time set by regulatory authorities for clearing out a suspense account we should move all the transactions in their correct accounts as soon as we can ascertain their correct nature.
+- It is very important to understand that all the transactions are temporarily recorded in this account and although there is no standard amount of time set by regulatory authorities for clearing out this account we should move all the transactions in their correct accounts as soon as we can ascertain their correct nature.

 - This account is not meant to manipulate the books of account rather it is used to give some leeway to the accountant to find the correct nature of some transactions so as to make the ledger books more robust.

-- Depending on the nature of the transaction, it can be hold either an asset or a liability.
-If we are not able to ascertain true nature of a particular asset then the suspense account will be classified as a current account and in similar ways, it could be used to park an “unclassified” liability as well.
+- Depending on the nature of the transaction, it can be either an asset or a liability.
+If we are not able to ascertain true nature of a particular asset then this account will be classified as a current account and in similar ways, it could be used to park an “unclassified” liability as well.

 Suspense Account Examples

 An accountant was asked to record a few journal entries written by the finance head of a large corporation.
 There was one transaction whose nature could not be ascertained at the time of recording and in order to complete the assignment by the deadline, the accountant recorded the “unclassified” amount in the general ledger suspense account.